How to Measure Food Temperatures?

-Because of the way they work, Infra-red thermometers require no contact between the thermometer and the object to be measured.
+Because of how they work, Infrared thermometers require no contact between the thermometer and the object to be measured.
 This makes it useful for hard to reach and sensitive purposes.
 Also, they reduce the risk of cross-contamination.
-Such thermometers can, therefore, be applied for measuring the temperature of plated foods, serving areas, or even in cold cargos.
+Therefore, such thermometers can be applied for measuring the temperature of plated foods, serving areas, or even in cold cargos.

-The Probe thermometer, such as the Waterproof Lollipop Min/Max Probe is used to measure internal temperatures.
+The Probe thermometer, such as the Waterproof Lollipop Min/Max Probe, is used to measure internal temperatures.
 The probe thermometer works on the scientific principle that different metals expand and contract at different temperatures.
-The rod of the thermometer contains two different metals with one that will experience a quicker rate of expansion at a lower temperature than the other.
-The metal comes in contact with the object, and the heat will cause the strip of metal to twist according to the temperature.
-This will cause the dial to produce a readout on the display.
+The rod of the thermometer contains two different metals, with one that will experience a quicker rate of expansion at a lower temperature than the other.
+The metal comes in contact with the object, and the heat causes the metal to twist according to the temperature.
+This will cause the dial to produce a readout on display.
 Thus, the probe thermometers are useful for measuring the internal temperature of thin mass food with fast and accurate results.

 TAKEAWAY FROM THIS ARTICLE

 We have concluded that the Infra-red thermometers are useful for measuring temperatures of surfaces.
 They are suitable for storage and transport operations where there is a lot of hard to reach areas.